msub2/awesome-webxr/README.md

 - [Dreamwave](https://dreamwave.tech/) - A web-based platform for hosting scalable virtual events.
 Powered the virtual music festival [Secret Sky 2021](https://dreamwave.tech/secret-sky-2021).
 - [FRAME](https://framevr.io/) - A platform focused on enabling easy 3D collaborations in a virtual space.
 - [Hubs](https://hubs.mozilla.com/) - Mozilla's platform for enabling users to gather and collaborate virtually.
+- [Muse](https://www.muse.place/) - Provides a no-code way to build 3D websites that others can visit.
 - [Raspberry Dream Land](https://www.rdland.io/) - A multi-sensory WebXR events platform for facilitating an all-inclusive, safe, and explorative space for radical self-expression, progressive arts and entertainment, social interactions and virtual relationships.

 ## Web3XR